About riding shared e-bikes and e-scooters

 When you have finished riding a shared e-bike or shared e-scooter it is your responsibility to park it thoughtfully.

 When there are no nominated or designated parking bays and you want to finish your trip, you should park your device in an upright position.
-You should always:
+You must:

 - allow room for people with wheelchairs, mobility scooters and prams on footpaths and in shared zones